Alongside our usual programme work, all schools are welcome to participate in the following special initiatives.

 Secondary English PGCE student and Classics in the Classroom award participant, UWE Bristol, July 2020

 Each summer, we offer state school teachers free training to support the teaching and learning of classics.
 In previous years, this has taken the form of a two day summer school, kindly hosted by Harrow School, at the end of August.
-However, in response to Covid-19, we moved the courses online for 2021 and will continue to hold them online in 2022.
+However, in response to Covid-19, we moved the courses online for 2021 and have continued to hold them online since.